Erik A. Frandsen: Style

-The mediums and materials explored by Erik A. Frandsen are extensive and varied.
-From rubber, photographs, boxes and fluorescent tube lights to mere traditional oil on canvas.
-Later materials and techniques include, but are not limited to, monumental venetian glass-mosaics as well as large reflective stainless-steel surfaces that have been treated with polishing tools to “paint” sensuous flowers.
-It is a bold choice, creating an obvious and intense clash between material and motive by letting heavy metal and the honing of a drilling machine replace canvas and brush.
+Erik A. Frandsen works with a wide range of mediums and materials, from rubber, photographs, boxes, and fluorescent tube lights to traditional oil on canvas.
+His later works include monumental Venetian glass mosaics and large reflective stainless-steel surfaces, polished to depict sensuous flowers.
+This approach creates a striking contrast between material and subject, using industrial processes in place of traditional painting techniques.

 Erik A. Frandsen’s oeuvre is characterized by experimentation but also by a recycling of motives and an application of these to various mediums.
 When applied to the different mediums the same motive resume radically different expressions, allowing for new perspectives and meaning to surface.
 Among the recurrent motives are the artist's family, classic still lifes and flower compositions.

 Though these motives are widely represented and generally easily recognizable in the arts throughout history, Erik A. Frandsen manages to rethink and grant them new life.
 His flower motives are not flower motives the traditional sense, but weeds such as thistles and dandelions placed in urine bottles and kitsch vases as is seen in his pieces for the decoration of the royal home in Frederik VIIIs Palace in 2010.